seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 : The destination port of the request.
 The bytes are in [Network Order (Big Endian)](https://en.wikipedia.org/wiki/Endianness).
 Which means the most significant byte is at the lowest address.
 : __Length__: 2 bytes (IPv4)
 : __Position__: 27th and 28th bytes (IPv4)

+## Security Considerations

+The PROXY protocol specification raises important security considerations.
+Here are the main concerns.
+Please consul the specification for the full list.

+- Receivers MUST only accept the PROXY protocol if configured to do so.
+- Receivers MUST only accept the PROXY protocol header from a trusted downstream proxies.
+- Receivers MUST not try to guess whether the PROXY protocol header is present or not.

+These considerations are there to make sure that a downstream client cannot inject a PROXY protocol header without the receiver trusting the downstream client.
+Not enforcing this would allow any client to override the client IP and obfuscate itself.

 ## Deep Dive